pierre-louis-danieau/Web-App-Portfolio-Optimization/README.md

 # ETF Screener with Streamlit

-- Development of a web application for ETF portfolio optimization with streamlit
+- Development of a web application for ETF portfolio optimization with streamlit.
-- Real time data thanks to the Yahoo Finance API
+- Real time data thanks to the Yahoo Finance API.

 Algorithms used: Monte carlo simulation / Markowitz portfolio optimization